Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

 When Neck Pain Needs Urgent Medical Help

-You should seek urgent medical help if:
+You should seek medical advice promptly if you experience:

 What Happens at Your Neck Pain Assessment